 See How to Specify page to find out more information regarding specifying the correct AAMA Standard.

 There are many standards established simply to outline an agreed standard for measuring a coating’s performance.
 Examples of common tests might be gloss measurement, adhesion of coatings, weathering performance, hardness, chemical resistance or stain resistance.
-Among the many standards are the Australian Standard AS1580 – Paints and related materials – Methods of Test and British Standard BS3900.
+Among the many standards are the Australian Standard AS1580 – Paints and related materials – Methods of Test, AS3715 and AAMA 2603, 2604 & 2605

 Copies of standards can be purchased from your local Standards Australia office in major capital cities or by accessing one SAI Global here.

-Powder coating storage lives vary according to the technology and the storage conditions.
+Powder coating storage stability varies according to the technology and the storage conditions.
 Generally Dulux recommend 2 years before the powder is re-tested to confirm no degradation in film properties.
 If the powder has become lumpy and absorbed moisture, the material may be sieved and then fluidised for 10 minutes to condition the powder in preparation for application.

-Powder coating are not classified as dangerous goods.
-There are no solvents in powder coatings which simplifies the transport and storage of powder coatings.
+Powder coatings are generally all not classified as dangerous goods as are no solvents in powder coatings which simplifies the transport and storage of powder coatings.

 Powder coatings can be safely cleaned up via a brush and spade or a vacuum cleaner, provided the amount of powder is not excessive.
 For large spills, the powder should be shovelled into a plastic bag inside a carton and tipped into the box for easy disposal.